MyTooliT/Protocol/Commands.md

 | ------------------------------------------------------------------------------------------------------ |
 | • `1`: Set state not available <br> • `2`: Wrong subscriber (e.g. accessing application as bootloader) |

-### Command `Get Status Word 0`
+### Command `Get Node Status`

 - Note that the state may not be set instantly.
-- The status word is defined differently for STH and STU
+- The node status word is defined differently for STH and STU
-- STH status word:
+- STH node status word:

   ```c
   typedef union